mariusavram91/mariusavram/blog/_posts/2023-11-25-basics-of-dog-training.md

 date:   2023-11-25 08:00:00
 cover: /assets/posts/2023_11_dog_training/dog_training.jpg
 description: "Some basic and foundational knowledge for dog training to strengthen the bond between you and your dog and to cultivate good behaviour in your furry companion."
+footnote: No dogs were harmed in the making of these GIFs.
+The boxing GIF actually refers to the early stages of the "Who is your best friend" trick.
 tags: dog training
 ---